-\begin{enumerate} \item We introduce a time-varying batch average Q-learning algorithm, termed sample-averaged Q-learning, and prove that the proposed iterate achieves asymptotic normality under mild conditions.
-Unlike standard results for SGD and vanilla Q-learning, which exhibit root-$T$ consistency, our estimator converges at a rate of $\frac{T}{\sqrt{\sum_{t=1}^T B_t^{-1}}}$, where represents the sizes of the sample batches.
+\begin{enumerate} \item We introduce a generalized batch average Q-learning algorithm, termed sample-averaged Q-learning, and prove that the proposed iterate achieves asymptotic normality under mild conditions.
+We demonstrate that the trajectory-averaged Q-value estimator \(\bar{Q}_T\) of sample-averaged Q-learning achieves asymptotic normality under mild conditions, with a convergence rate of \(O(N^{-1/2})\), retaining same asymptotic convergence rate as standard Q-learning variants.
 This result is a generalization from traditional single-sample Q-learning to the sample-averaged framework.
 Our proof involves advanced techniques, including iterate error decomposition and partial sum decomposition of sample-averaged iterates. \item We develop a random scaling method for interval estimation that facilitates the construction of valid confidence intervals without relying on additional hyperparameters or the estimation of asymptotic variance.
 By incorporating a batch-scheduling parameter into our FCLT result, we derive different distributions with corresponding critical values based on this parameter. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section 2 provides a review of existing statistical inference approaches in the literature.
 In Section 3, we introduce Q-learning within the framework of stochastic approximation (SA) and propose the sample-averaged Q-learning algorithm.
 Section 4 presents the main FCLT result for the proposed sample-averaged Q-learning algorithm, along with the online inference procedure using random scaling.
 It also extends the theoretical result to the linear function approximation (LFA) version of the proposed algorithm.
-Numerical experiments in various RL environments are presented in Section 5 to demonstrate the performance and accuracy of the proposed method compared to the single-sample Q-learning algorithm.
-We provide several preliminary and main lemmas, along with all proof details in the appendix.
+Numerical experiments in stochastic versions of two classic RL environments are presented in Section 5 to quantify the performance and accuracy of the sample-averaged Q-learning algorithm under different batch-scheduling strategies.
+We provide several preliminary and main lemmas, proof details, as well as some additional numerical results in the appendix.